 Returning Your Rental Car

 Returning the car is simple.
-You’re often encouraged to just drop it off, but if you can, have someone come and check it and sign off that the car has no damage.
+You’re often encouraged to just drop it off and be on your way, but I recommend having an agent come and check it and sign off that the car has no damage.
+This means you need to drop it off when the office is open.

 If you’re running late, call the rental car office and let them know.
-Most Italian car rental agencies will give you some leeway.
+Most Italian car rental agencies will give you some leeway (often 30 minutes).

 Renting a Car and Driving in Italy with Children